lspahija/blizzardberry/README.md

 - (Frane) dogfood the product.
 Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
 - agent needs to be able to list available actions/things it can do if someone asks (maybe there should also be a button for this?)
 - agent needs to be able to explain who it is and what it can do if someone asks
-- make cards look good on pricing page and upgrade page (currently enterprise has been pushed down to a new row and cards go to left)

 ## Launch and Sell!
 - https://www.reddit.com/r/SaaS/comments/1700b0w/frustrated_a_similar_tool_took_off_to_180k_mrr